makototakahara/makototakahara.github.io/_posts/2024-01-15-heart-disease-classification.md

 ![Heart Disease Histograms](/images/Screenshot-2024-01-21-at-12.13.21.png)

 Upon visual inspection, there seem to be odd characteristics in some of the variables.
-For example, there is an empty bin in `Age` at 53 and possibly unnatural peaks at 0 in Cholesterol and Oldpeak.
+For example, there is an empty bin in `Age` at 53.
+We also obvseve possibly unnatural peaks at 0 in Cholesterol and Oldpeak.
 0 for `Oldpeak` seems to be plausible given that it is a value relative to `RestingECG`.
 On the other hand, we found that 0 mg/dl of cholesterol is not within a realistic range, as values below 70 mg/dl are reported as “abnormally low” even under the secondary prevention settings (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7355098/).
 We suspect that there may have been measurement error or missing values.

 However, given that 121 out of 643 observations in the training dataset has 0 for `Cholesterol`, it is difficult to remove these observations altogether.
 Furthermore, the testing dataset also contains a high proportion of observations with 0 for `Cholesterol`, so we note this abnormality as we go forward with our analysis.

+We also observe some outliers from these histograms, so we will identify them using z-scores with a threshold of 3.
+We have 13 outliers, which we will remove from the analysis.
+Before removal, our training dataset had 643 observations.
+After the removal of 13 outliers, we now have 630 observations in our dataset.

 Next, we explore the distribution of categorical variables.